How To: Show Your Workspace During Proctored Exams

 Room scans:

-• Must clearly show your workspace, desk or tabletop, and general surrounding area.
+• Must clearly show your workspace, desk or tabletop, and the general surrounding area.

 • Your professor needs a good picture of this entire area and all items within your reach.